-Our ICs are used as components in communications devices in various markets.
+Our ICs are used as components in communications devices in the wireline, wireless and optical networking markets.
 As a result, we have devoted and expect to continue to devote a large amount of resources to develop products based on new and emerging technologies and standards that will be commercially introduced in the future.
-For the three months ended March 30, 2002, our research and development expense was \$8.0 million, which represented 27.8% of our revenues compared to \$6.5 million, or 45.1% of our revenues for the three months ended March 31, 2001.
-A number of large companies in the communications industry are actively involved in the development of these new technologies and standards.
+In the first three months of fiscal 2001, our research and development expense was \$6.5 million, which represented 45.1% of our revenues compared to \$3.6 million, or 18.2% of our revenues for the first three months of fiscal 2000.
+A number of large companies in the wireline, wireless and optical networking industries are actively involved in the development of these new technologies and standards.
 Should any of these companies delay or abandon their efforts to develop commercially available products based on new technologies and standards, our research and development efforts with respect to these technologies and standards likely would have no appreciable value.
 In addition, if we do not correctly anticipate new technologies and standards, or if the products that we develop based on these new technologies and standards fail to achieve market acceptance, our competitors may be better able to address market demand than would we.
 Furthermore, if markets for these new technologies and standards develop later than we anticipate, or do not develop at all, demand for our products that are currently in development would suffer, resulting in lower sales of these products than we currently anticipate.
-For example, we have introduced to market a RF synthesizer product for use in wireless phones operating on the GSM standard.
-The RF synthesizer is also compatible with GPRS standard, which we believe is the emerging data communications protocol for GSM based wireless phones.
-We cannot be certain whether these standards will not change, thereby making our products unsuitable or impractical.
-Additionally, despite the published GSM/GPRS specifications, mobile phone network operators may demand increased performance beyond specifications for this highly competitive market.
-In the area of optical networking, our clock and data recovery integrated circuit operates within stringent specifications for high speed communications systems known as SONET.
-Changes to this standard could make our products uncompetitive or unsuitable to changing system requirements and result in our inability to sell these products.
+We have introduced to market a RF synthesizer product for use in wireless phones operating on the Global System for Mobile Communications, or GSM, standard.
+The RF synthesizer is also compatible with General Packet Radio Service, which is the emerging data communications protocol for GSM based wireless phones.
+We cannot be certain whether manufacturers of wireless phones using these standards will incorporate our RF synthesizer or that these standards will not change, thereby making our products unsuitable or impractical.
+In the area of Optical Networking, our recently introduced clock and data recovery integrated circuit operates within stringent specifications for high speed communications systems known as SONET.
+Changes to this standard could make our products uncompetitive or unsuitable to changing system requirements and result in the inability to sell these products.